ikizhvatov/jlsca-tutorials/README.md

 It all works alike on Linux, Mac, and Windows.

+Here is [a docker image built on top of Orka](https://github.com/ikizhvatov/Orka/tree/master/marvelsplus) with all the prerequisites (apart from some example tracesets).

 ### Starting IJulia's Jupyter with threading

 Jlsca's incremental correlation benefits from more threads.
 By default Julia only has 1 thread, but you can configure this by setting environment variable 'JULIA_NUM_THREADS'.
 Start the notebook like this to give Julia 2 threads: